tinygo-org/tinygo/BUILDING.md

     make llvm-source

+The LLVM commit to use is pinned in `llvm-version.txt`.
+A change to that file makes CI build LLVM again, because the file is part of the LLVM cache key.
+All other changes reuse the cached LLVM build.

 You can also store LLVM outside of the TinyGo root directory by setting the `LLVM_BUILDDIR`, `CLANG_SRC` and `LLD_SRC` make variables, but that is not covered by this guide.